 Silvery and lightweight metal.
-They are extensively used for packaging, beverage cans, and aerospace.
+Aluminium is extensively used for packaging, beverage cans, and aerospace.

 Brass and Bronze

-Copper alloys using either zinc or tin.
+Copper alloys use either zinc or tin.
 They are commonly used for ornamental objects.

 A reddish metal that tarnishes green and is used to make pennies, wire, and pipes.